RogueCtrl/Descent-Cyber-Wizardry/README.md

 ## Development

 The project uses vanilla JavaScript and HTML5 Canvas for rendering, with a focus on modularity and maintainability.
+Early development stage with foundational architecture established.

 ### Project Structure
 ```